divyansh420/React-Ecommerce/README.md

 ### Ecommerce Web-app

-The goal of this assignment is to build a prototype Ecommerce website.
+The goal of this assignment is to build a prototype Ecommerce website(React.js) / App(React Native).
 This is just for reference you can make your own design with all these features.

 ### When the app starts (Home Screen)